nati070/Enigma-App/README.md

-## Go into the folders server and client and fllow the instructions.
+## Go into the folders server and client and follow the instructions.

 ### Note:
   - Live display page will update every 5 seacond.